UK culture venues reopen but artists still suffering | DW | 14.05.2021

 "The safety of visitors is our foremost priority," Achim Borchadt-Hume, Director of Exhibitions at the Tate Modern, told DW.
 "All exhibitions have been planned in accordance with social distancing measures," he promises and are "following all the government guidelines."

-Following months of closure during two UK lockdowns and the ensuing loss in revenue, museums now need to also fund such precautionary measures.
+Following months of closure during two UK lockdowns and the ensuing loss in revenue, museums now need to also cough up the funds for such precautionary measures.

 "COVID has been a huge challenge for the entire culture sector, as for the rest of society," said Borchardt-Hume.
 "But the financial fallout for us has been dramatic."